Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Houston and its opponents have gone over the current 54.5-point total in six of nine games this season.
+- Houston's games this season have gone over 53.5 points six of nine times.

-- Saturday's total is 2.8 points lower than the two team's combined 57.3 points per game average.
+- This contest's total is 5.5 points under the 59 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 59 points per game, 4.5 more than this contest's over/under.

-- The Cougars and their opponents have scored an average of 55.4 points per game in 2021, 0.9 more than Saturday's total.
+- The average total in Cougars games this season is 55.4, 1.9 points more than Saturday's over/under of 53.5.

+- The 53.5-point over/under for this game is 0.7 points below the 54.2 points per game average total in Owls games this season.

 Houston Stats and Trends

-- Houston has five wins against the spread in nine games this season.
+- In Houston's nine games this year, it has five wins against the spread.

-- The Cougars have been favored by 24.5 points or more once this season and covered the spread.

-- Houston's games this year have hit the over six times in nine opportunities (66.7%).
+- Houston has gone over the point total in 66.7% of its opportunities this year (six times in nine games with a set point total).

-- Houston is 5-1 against the spread and 6-0 overall when the team amasses over 390.2 yards.
+- In games that Houston piles up more than 390.2 yards, the team is 5-1 against the spread and 6-0 overall.

-- The Cougars have turned the ball over eight times this season, three fewer than the Owls have forced (11).
+- This year, the Cougars have eight turnovers, three fewer than the Owls have takeaways (11).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.